 Notice

-If you use the DELIMITER command to change the delimiter, make sure that you reset the delimiter to the semicolon (;) after the statements are executed.
+After you use the DELIMITER statement to change the end symbol, be sure to change it back to the default semicolon (;) when the statements following the `DELIMITER` statement are executed.

 Here is an example: